Hevo can replicate tables from your Amazon Redshift database.

 Provide your Redshift database connection details on Redshift Connection Settings page.
-You will have following options in connection details block:
+You will have the following options in the connection details block:

 - Source Name - A unique name for this source